albirrkarim/react-speech-highlight-demo/README.md

 <br/>

+Try to setting the speech synthesis or language in your device.

+If you use smartphone (Android):

+1. Make sure you install [Speech Recognition & Synthesis](https://play.google.com/store/apps/details?id=com.google.android.tts)

-Try to setting the speech synthesis or language in your device, or if you use smartphone, try to download google keyboard. then setting the Dictation language. wait a few minute (your device will automatically download the voice), then restart your smartphone.
+2. If step 1 doesn't work.
+Try to download google keyboard. then setting the Dictation language. wait a few minute (your device will automatically download the voice), then restart your smartphone.

 </details>